Mohamed Atta: United States

-On March 22, 2000, Atta was still in Germany when he sent an e-mail to the Academy of Lakeland in Florida.
+On 22 March 2000, Atta was still in Germany when he sent an e-mail to the Academy of Lakeland in Florida.
 He inquired about flight training, "Dear sir, we are a small group of young men from different Arab countries.
 Now, we are living in Germany since a while for study purposes.
 We would like to start training for the career of airline professional pilots.
 In this field, we haven't yet any knowledge but we are ready to undergo an intensive training program (up to ATP and eventually higher)."
 Atta sent 50–60 similar e-mails to other flight training schools in the United States.

-On May 17, Atta applied for a United States visa.
+On 17 May Atta applied for a United States visa.
 The next day, he received a five-year B-1/B-2 (tourist/business) visa from the United States embassy in Berlin.
 Atta had lived in Germany for approximately five years and also had a "strong record as a student".
 He was therefore treated favorably and not scrutinized.
-After obtaining his visa, Atta took a bus on June 2 from Hamburg to Prague where he stayed overnight before traveling on to the United States the next day.
+After obtaining his visa, Atta took a bus on 2 June from Hamburg to Prague where he stayed overnight before traveling on to the United States the next day.
 Bin al-Shibh later explained that they believed it would contribute to operational security for Atta to fly out of Prague instead of Hamburg, where he traveled from previously.
-Likewise, Shehhi traveled from a different location, in his case via Brussels.
+Likewise, al-Shehhi traveled from a different location, in his case via Brussels.

-On June 6, 2002, ABC's World News Tonight broadcast an interview with Johnelle Bryant, former loan officer at the U.S. Department of Agriculture in south Florida, who told about her encounter with Mohamed Atta.
+On 6 June 2002, ABC's World News Tonight broadcast an interview with Johnelle Bryant, former loan officer at the U.S. Department of Agriculture in south Florida, who told about her encounter with Mohamed Atta.
 This encounter took place "around the third week of April to the third week of May of 2000", before Atta's official entry date into the United States (see below).
 According to Bryant, Atta wanted to finance the purchase of a crop-duster.
 "He wanted to finance a twin-engine, six-passenger aircraft and remove the seats," Bryant told ABC's World News Tonight.
 He insisted that she write his name as ATTA, that he originally was from Egypt but had moved to Afghanistan, that he was an engineer and that his dream was to go to a flight school.
 He asked about the Pentagon and the White House.
 He said he wanted to visit the World Trade Center and asked Bryant about the security there.
-He mentioned Al Qaeda and said the organization "could use memberships from Americans".
+He mentioned al-Qaeda and said the organization "could use memberships from Americans".
 He mentioned Osama bin Laden and said "this man would someday be known as the world's greatest leader."
 Bryant said "the picture that came out in the newspaper, that's exactly what that man looked like."
 Bryant contacted the authorities after recognising Atta in news reports.
-Law-enforcement officials said Bryant passed a lie-detector exam.
+Law enforcement officials said Bryant passed a lie-detector exam.